simonweisenhorn/simonweisenhorn.github.io/_posts/2023-07-09-fifth-blog-post.md

 Simon Weisenhorn
 2023-07-09

-This blog is to reflect on my efforts to in completing the second project in ST 558.
+This blog is to reflect on my efforts in completing the second project in ST 558.
 I found this project to be less demanding than the first one, but was certainly still challenging overall.
 For my portion of the work, I wrote the entire introduction to inform the readers of the necessary background information and to prepare them for what to expect throughout the report.
 I also wrote a very helpful function that aimed to take in a character string of a given data channel and then subset the data based on the character string, as well as remove the opposing data channels and non-predictive variables from the resulting dataframe.
 This function was helpful because it assisted in the automation process of the entire project because I was able to feed it a new channel string for each iteration of the loop that rendered all of the reports.
 Following the creation of this function, I worked hard to create interesting and meaningful summaries through utilizing colors and different graphs, which were accompanied by generic descriptions of what the reader could expect to understand from the graph based on what the data looked like for a particular channel.
 Finally, for my final portion of the project, I built a linear model that included interactions between all of the variables, and a boosted tree model.
 Both of these models used preprocessed data and cross-validation to ensure a higher accuracy for predicting the test set, and the boosted tree model was accompanied by a brief explanation into the model itself.

 Overall, I learned a lot from this project on how helpful automating an .Rmd file can be, while continuing to challenge my problem solving and